IanKitchen/p5/README.md

 ctrl z to step the server

-OR use the liver server extension in VS Code as described here https://github.com/processing/p5.js/wiki/Local-server
+OR use the live server extension in VS Code as described here https://github.com/processing/p5.js/wiki/Local-server